rtic-ucl/rtic-ucl/docs/README.md

 ![Authors folder](peopledocs3.png "Authors folder") This is the authors folder, where information of group members is stored.
 It is then displayed to the website via the people widget (../content/people/people.md).

-2. Create a new file, and call it "<person's name>/_index.md".
-In this example, "Firstname Lastname/_index.md".
-The slash (/) will automatically create a folder called <person's name> with a file called "_index.md" in that folder.
+2. Create a new file, and call it ~~"<person's name>/_index.md".
+In this example, "Firstname Lastname/_index.md"~~ IMPORTANT: name the folder using the person's name in *lowercase letters* and with a hyphens instead of spaces to avoid broken urls.
+So it would be `firstname-lastname` (the example in the image is wrong).
+The slash (/) will automatically create a folder called <person's name> with a file called `_index.md` in that folder.
 ![Click add file, a dropdown menu will appear](peopledocs4.png "Add file")
 ![Click Create new file in the dropdown](peopledocs5.png "Create new file")
 ![Write person's name in file name input](peopledocs6.png "Add person's name")
 ![Still in the file name input, write a slash and the _index.md, and it will create a folder](peopledocs7.png "Type /_index.md, and it will create a folder")

-3. Then, copy the "_index.md" file from a different person's folder to use as a template.
+3. Then, copy the `_index.md` file from a different person's folder to use as a template.
 ![Add contents from another person's _index.md into the file](peopledocs8.png "Add other person's file to use as template")

-4. Replace the name in the "title: " field to the display name for the person you want to make a profile for. *Display name* means that this is the name that actually appears on the website, although this is usually the same as the folder name.
+4. Replace the name in the `title: ` field to the display name for the person you want to make a profile for. *Display name* means that this is the name that actually appears on the website, although this is usually the same as the folder name.
 Pronouns can be added here as well (just type them after the name).
-The username "author: " field should be set to the same name as the folder name.
+The username "author: " field should be set to the same name as the folder name (still **lowercase** and with **hyphens**).

-5. The 'superuser' sets the main/primary user of the site.
-If set to "true", then that user would have a small profile/bio appear below any blog articles/projects where they are set to author.
-For now, all people are set to "superuser: false".
+5. The `superuser` sets the main/primary user of the site.
+For now, all people are set to `superuser: false`.

-6. The "role: " field is the displayed role which will appear below the person's name in their profile.
-This can be set to anything, even multiple roles or positions separated by commas. (e.g. "role: Principal Investigator, Supervisor, Co-lead")
+6. The `role: ` field is the displayed role which will appear below the person's name in their profile.
+This can be set to anything, even multiple roles or positions separated by commas. (e.g. `role: Principal Investigator, Supervisor, Co-lead`)

-7. The "organisations" list the different organisations that a person is part of.
+7. The `organisations` list the different organisations that a person is part of.
 This will be useful for visitors and collaborators.
 Note that a link to the organisation's website must be provided in the "url: " field, but currently this is set to an empty field for all users because we have not yet made sure that this website adheres to UCL branding policies.

-8. Next, the "bio: " field is a few sentences which should appear at the end of blog posts/project pages where the person is set as author.
-This is optional, since the bio functions seems not to work in this website (I think it only shows a bio for the person set as "superuser"; currently nobody).
+8. Next, the `bio: ` field is a few sentences which should appear at the end of blog posts/project pages where the person is set as author.
 ![Write person's name in file name input](peopledocs9.png "Add person's name")

-9. The "interests: " field is a list of interests which shows up below the person's name, social icons, and role.
+9. The `interests: ` field is a list of interests which shows up below the person's name, social icons, and role.
 Simply list a few of the person's research interests, there is no restriction for this field.

-10. The "education: " field optionally lists some of the person's courses.
-In the "courses: - course: " field, add the course title and optionally the title of the thesis/dissertation as applicable.
-In the "courses:   institution: " field, add the name of the university that awarded the degree (or universities if the degree was jointly awarded).
-In the "couses:   year: " field, add the year of graduation/completion of that degree.
+10. The `education: ` field optionally lists some of the person's courses.
+In the `courses: - course: ` field, add the course title and optionally the title of the thesis/dissertation as applicable.
+In the `courses:   institution: ` field, add the name of the university that awarded the degree (or universities if the degree was jointly awarded).
+In the `couses:   year: ` field, add the year of graduation/completion of that degree.

-To add another degree, copy and paste the "- course/institution:/year:" bulletpoint such that the alignment is the same in both, and replace with the other course's information.
+To add another degree, copy and paste the `- course/institution:/year:` bulletpoint such that the alignment is the same in both, and replace with the other course's information.
 (Note that for all existing author profiles, I added the most recent degrees at the top of the list.)

 11. For social and academic networking, replace the link with the link to that person's corresponding social media or academic profile.
-If a type of profile (e.g. twitter) is not used, comment it out by adding hashtags (# ) at the start of each line, or alternatively delete that whole "- icon:/ icon_pack:/ link:" bulletpoint.
+If a type of profile (e.g. twitter) is not used, comment it out by adding hashtags (# ) at the start of each line, or alternatively delete that whole `- icon:/ icon_pack:/ link:` bulletpoint.
 ![Social/academic networking](peopledocs10.png "Social/academic networking")
 This contents will appear as clickable icons below that person's name and role, which will open the corresponding link in a new tab.

 To see which social media/academic icons are already available within the Wowchemy icon packs, and for more information about this widget, visit this link: https://wowchemy.com/docs/getting-started/page-builder/#icons.

 12. Optionally, it is possible to add a CV to your profile.
-To do this, uncomment the three "- icon:/  icon_pack:/  link:" lines by removing the hashtags (# ).
-Later, upload a copy of the person's CV under "static/files/cv.pdf".
+To do this, uncomment the three `- icon:/  icon_pack:/  link:` lines by removing the hashtags (# ).
+Later, upload a copy of the person's CV under `static/files/cv.pdf`.
 Note that this has not yet been tested for any existing people profiles.
 ![CV, Gravatar, highlight name, user groups](peopledocs11.png "CV, Gravatar, highlight name, user groups")

 13. Gravatar is not enabled in "config", so leave the Gravatar "email: " field blank, or delete those two lines (62 and 63 in the image).

-14. Set "highlight_name: " to "true" if you want this author to be highlighted in author lists in blog posts or project pages.
+14. Set `highlight_name: ` to `true` if you want this author to be highlighted in author lists in blog posts or project pages.
 Note that no other profile currently have this feature enabled.

-15. The "user_groups: " field determines which title (or titles) this person will appear under in the people widget.
+15. The `user_groups: ` field determines which title (or titles) this person will appear under in the people widget.
 If a person belongs to multiple user gorups, they will appear twice - once under each title coresponding to their user groups.
 To see the existing user groups in the "People" page of the website, go to "../content/people/people.md".

 16. Finally, anything under the three dashes (---) will appear in that person's personal page.
 Add as little or as much information as you like: for example, a biography, fun facts about that person, or details about theur research.
 This section is written in markdown, so titles, bold text, and italic text can be added if desired. (see https://wowchemy.com/docs/content/writing-markdown-latex/)
 ![Write biography under the three dashes (---)](peopledocs12.png "Biography")